ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/cmsis_rtx/create.md

 ## Rename target

-A project can contain many `targets`, which refer to the platform that a particular build will run on.
+A project can contain many targets, which refer to the platform that a particular build will run on.
 The default name is `Target 1`.
 To give a meaningful name, click `Manage Project Items`, and rename the target (for example, to `FVP`), as well as optionally the `Source Group 1` (to `Source`) that will contain the source code.
 Arranging code in these folders allows for easy sharing across different target builds.

 ## Target options